martinvasquez1/orange-monk-api/README.md

 This REST API serves as the backend for a social media web application.
 It features the use of SQL and NoSQL databases.

-Currently, it features separate endpoints and controllers for SQL and NoSQL databases, but future updates will consolidate them to minimize redundancy.

 ## Technologies

 - Node.js